 - The natural dimensions should also not be any larger than its frame

 - Whilst a large image won’t break the layout, it will adversely affect the webpages speed, UX and SEO performance

 All of these images will still look good - and tell a story, even if a large proportion of either the horizontal or vertical edges are cropped.

-The image focal point doesn't neccessarily have to be at the centre of it.
-The central area should however potray the key message of the entire, un-cropped, image.
+The image focal point doesn't necessarily have to be at the centre of it.
+The central area should however portray the key message of the entire, un-cropped, image.

 Some not so great image choices

 Images such as these with 'edge cropping sensitive focal points' are best reserved for inclusion in your content pages - more on this further down.

 My CMS has some cropping options, is this the same thing?